Updated on April 28th, 2025

 Off-Campus Apartment or House Etiquette

 There are some situations that can occur in off-campus housing living arrangements that don’t happen in dorms, like a cleaning schedule and inviting guests.
+Shared bathroom etiquette is also crucial, and students should establish rules to maintain cleanliness and respect for personal items.
 Here are some college roommate etiquette rules for these scenarios.
 It’s probably a good idea to have a roommate agreement.

 No Pets Unless Everyone Agrees